Viewing

 John Charles Horsley, 80, passed away on February 14, 2026, in Payson, Utah, surrounded by his family.
 Born February 5, 1946, in Salt Lake City to Rulon and Pat Horsley, John was the baby of the family and the youngest of seven children.

 From a young age, John watched his family run and operate their grocery and retail stores, a tradition that shaped his future..
-As a teenager, he moved to Afton, Wyoming, where he helped at the family business while attending Afton High School.
+As a teenager, he moved to Afton, Wyoming, where he helped at the family business while attending Star Valley High School.
 Following graduation, he attended Brigham Young University, earning a bachelor's degree in business.
 This education, combined with the lessons learned from his family, fueled a lifelong dedication to the legacy of business ownership.

 Following in his parents' footsteps, he opened Capital Army Navy on State Street and later owned and operated Capitol Wholesale in Kearns from the early 1980s until his retirement in 2019.
 Through his business operations, John built a vast network of partnerships and cherished friendships that spanned the globe.
 His deep passion for the military surplus industry was further rooted in his patriotism and his service in the U.S. Coast Guard during the Vietnam War, where he was stationed in Washington, D.C.